 But one important task you'll want to knock off your wedding planning checklist as soon as possible?
 Creating your wedding website.

 A wedding website is a great way to share details about your upcoming nuptials with your loved ones.
 But what, exactly, is a wedding website—and as a couple, how do you know what to put on a wedding website?

 Let's take a look at how you can create your own wedding website design (include web design tips and wedding website ideas!) to help you pull together a website to celebrate your special day:

 A wedding website is a special webpage created just for your wedding day.
-It’s a one-stop shop used to help you communicate crucial wedding details with your friends and family (only those who are wedding guest, of course!), such as venue details, the weekend itinerary, the dress code, where you’re registered, travel and accommodation information, as well as photos.
-For some couples, it’s also how guests RSVP to the wedding.
-Think of it as an online help desk for your wedding day.
+It’s a one-stop shop used to help you communicate crucial wedding details with your friends and family (only those who are wedding guests, of course!), such as venue details, the weekend itinerary, the dress code, where you’re registered, travel and accommodation information, as well as photos.
+For some couples, it acts as a website invitation wedding—and is also how guests RSVP to the event.

-The good news is that you don’t need a fancy website builder to create a wedding website of your dreams (or just one that matches your wedding stationery).
-Use Zola to build a free wedding website that easily keeps all of your information, recommendations and ideas, photo albums, wedding hashtag, RSVP form, and more in one place.
+The good news is that you don’t need a fancy wedding website builder to create the website of your dreams (or just one that matches your wedding stationery).
+Use Zola to build a free wedding website that easily keeps all of your information—recommendations, ideas, photo albums, wedding hashtags, online RSVP form, and more—in one place.

 Here’s how to do it—plus, what to include on a wedding website.

 Typically, most couples make their wedding website public (so a guest who has misplaced their invitation can find it easily with a quick Google search), but if you choose to opt for a private website, your website should be shared with all of your wedding guests.